luqmanherifa/rsu-sumekar-healthcare-profile-page/README.md

-# RSU Sumekar: Healthcare Profile Page
+# RSU Sumekar: Healthcare Company Profile
 RSU Sumekar: Healthcare Company Profile is a hospital landing page that displays information such as profile, gallery, outpatient services, doctors, schedules, and contact details.
 The project was developed as a web-based company profile using React, Tailwind CSS, and others.

 ## Interface